-Discover aloe vera juice benefits!
-Aloe vera juice is made by liquefying aloe vera pulp.
-The cactus-like, perennial, aloe plant has thick, fleshy, leaves, sharp pointed and spiny edges.
+Discover Aloe vera juice benefits!
+Aloe vera juice is made by liquefying Aloe vera pulp.
+The cactus-like, perennial, aloe plant has thick, fleshy, leaves, with sharp pointed and spiny edges.
 Its flowers vary in color from red, orange, yellow or pink.

-Historically, aloe vera has been used as alternative medicine and first aid.
-It used orally or topically.
-It comes in different forms: capsule, pill, gel, oil and juice.
-Aloe gel is made by adding thickener to aloe juice.
+Historically, Aloe vera has been used as an alternative medicine and first aid.
+It has been used orally or topically.
+Aloe vera comes in different forms: capsule, pill, gel, oil and juice.
+Aloe gel is made by adding thickener to Aloe juice.
 Aloe oil is oil soluble portions extracted from the plant, into a vegetable oil.

 Antibacterial and Anti-fungal

 Relieve Minor Burns and Abrasions

 Improve Skin Regeneration; Stimulates Collagen

 Aloe vera is rich in vitamins and minerals, with antioxidants benefits!
 Vitamins A, C and E protect skin against damaging free radicals.
 Its B12 vitamin maintains blood and nerve cells.
 Its enzyme, Bradykinase, reduces skin inflammation.

 The percentage of Aloe vera in homemade skin care or commercial products varies greatly.
 Some creams or lotions may have approximately 0.5% while others may contain 70%.

 When making homemade soap bars, replace some water with Aloe vera gel or juice.
 Add your favorite fragrance or leave your soap unscented.
 To make Aloe vera homemade liquid soaps add Aloe gel or oil to liquid castile soap.
 Check your homemade soap recipes.
 Also, use Aloe vera in homemade lotion to soothe dry, chapped, or flaky skin.
 It's excellent for eczema or psoriasis sufferers!